matn7/Google-Platform-Notes/flashcard/Microservices.md

 When web browsers aim to establish a secure connection with a web server, such as 'https amazon.com' they employ the Transport Layer Security (TLS) protocol.
 This not only encrypts and safeguards private communications but also validates the server's authenticity, ensuring it truly belongs to Amazon.

-Even if we've never visited 'amazon . com' before, our web browser inherently trust the site's identity right from our initial visit.
+Even if we've never visited 'amazon.com' before, our web browser inherently trust the site's identity right from our initial visit.
 This trust is enabled by the involvement of trusted third parties (TTPs).
 In the  context of TLS, these TTPs are known as certificate authorities (CAs), which generate and issue 'X.509' digital certificates to website owners after they provide proof of domain ownership.